 It is easy to feel like you are traveling back in time and imagine the a big ball organized by the King and Queen.

 - Option 1 - on your own - take RER C Towards Versailles Rive Gauche and walk to the castle - you have to figure out the suburban train but with this option you can spend as much time as you want exploring.
 The park is huge!
 Pre-purchase your Versailles ticket with Audioguide to avoid queuing at the ticket booth

 - Option 2 - Take a shuttle from Paris - pick one that does not do hotel pick-up so you don't waste time in the morning. meet at the pre-arranged location and just seat back and relax.
-The tour include a skip the line entrance to the Castle and a return shuttle. - Reserve your seat to Versailles
+The tours include a skip the line entrance to the Castle and a return shuttle - Some tours also include Giverny. - See options and Reserve your seat to Versailles

 #7 KINGS Day 3

 If you are really passionate about Royal History, you should get just ouside Paris once again today.

 First head North to the Basilica of Saint Denis.
 It is a large burial complex with 42 Kings, 36 queens and many princes and princesses buried in this historical building.